ZGTR/multimodal-rag-knowledgegraph/README.md

-# Multi-Source Knowledge Graph RAG Skeleton
+# Multi-Modal Knowledge Graph RAG Skeleton

 A FastAPI-based application for ingesting and processing content from multiple sources (YouTube, Twitter, Instagram) and building a knowledge graph with RAG capabilities.